• Skip to primary navigation

 3. Squeeze fresh lime juice over the salad and stir one more time.

-*Notes: If you are packing an extra salad for another day leave the mango, lime juice and avocado separate I didn’t use avocado above but I stored my mango and lime in a container.
-See the photo below.
+If you are packing an extra salad for another day leave the mango, lime juice and avocado separate.

-Filed Under: Main Dish Recipes, Mexican Food, Recipes, Salads & Wraps Tagged With: gluten free, Plant Based Diet, Recipes, Unprocessed, Vegan
+Filed Under: Daniel Fast Recipes, Main Dish Recipes, Mexican Food, Recipes, Salads & Wraps Tagged With: gluten free, Plant Based Diet, Recipes, Unprocessed, Vegan

 1st Meal Plan of Summer